Urban Africa Poised to Become Engine of Global Growth

 Stable essential cities, where relatively gradual population growth will limit growth in aggregate consumer spending power between now and 2030.

 The Oxford projections forecast that 51 of 96 African cities will experience population growth of more than 50% by 2030.
 Lagos will more than double in size to over 25 million people, becoming the continents biggest city.
 (See chart)

 The results of the study are available from Oxford Economics.
 The Executive Summary is available from http://www.oxfordeconomics.com/africa.

 Oxford Economics is one of the worlds foremost independent global advisory firms, providing reports, forecasts, thought leadership and analytical tools that cover some 190 countries, 100 industrial sectors and over 2,600 cities.
 Founded in 1981 with its headquarters in Oxford, England and with regional centers in London, New York, and Singapore, Oxford Economics uses its team of professional economists, industry experts and editorial specialists to advise corporate, financial and government decision-makers and develop evidence-based thought leadership.
 Its worldwide client base now comprises over 700 international organizations, including leading multinational companies and financial institutions; key government bodies and trade associations; and top universities, consultancies, and think tanks.

-- Spiraling Demand for Electricity in Developing Countries Drives the Global Utility and Power Boilers Market, According to New Report by Global Industry Analysts, Inc.
+- Growing Consumer Preference for Modular Homes Drives the Prefabricated Housing Market, According to a New Report by Global Industry Analysts, Inc.